 Ankle injuries are amongst the most commonly sustained injuries in the workplace.
 Approximately 25,000 ankle injuries occur every day in the United States.
-There is a wide range of ankle injuries, but fortunately, most only require a short period of disability before return to full functional.
+There is a wide range of ankle injuries but fortunately most only require a short period of treatment before return to full functional.